Best STEM Toys for 5 Year Olds That Actually Get Used

 Learning Resources Botley the Coding Robot

-Botley introduces coding concepts without any screen, tablet, or phone involved.
-Kids use a remote programmer and coding cards to plan out up to 80 steps, then watch Botley follow the sequence, navigate obstacles, or follow a black line they’ve drawn.
+What makes Botley work at this age is that there is no screen involved.
+Kids use a remote programmer and coding cards to plan out a sequence of up to 80 steps, then watch Botley actually follow it.
+Navigate around obstacles.
+Follow a line they drew themselves.

 What are the best STEM toys for 5 year olds?